OSInside/kiwi/doc/source/building/build_vmx_disk.rst

 .. _vmx-the-machine-element:

-Customizing the virtual machine
+Customizing the Virtual Machine
 -------------------------------

-The `machine` child-element of `type` can be used to customize the virtual machine configuration which is used when the image is run, like the number of CPUs or the connected network interfaces.
+The `machine` child element of `type` can be used to customize the virtual machine configuration which is used when the image is run, like the number of CPUs or the connected network interfaces.